gotr00t0day/ExcelRaven/README.md

 - Credentials might be stored in non-standard locations
 - Try manual hex analysis or other forensics tools
 - Check for steganography or hidden data techniques
+- Use entropy analysis to find encrypted sections
+- Look for base64 or other encoded strings

 ### Large Files
 For very large files:
 - The tool might take considerable time to analyze
 - Consider splitting the analysis into smaller chunks
 - Use the verbose mode to monitor progress
+- Run specific analysis methods instead of --all

+### High Entropy Sections
+If entropy analysis shows encrypted sections:
+- These might contain protected credentials
+- Try common passwords or dictionary attacks
+- Look for encryption keys elsewhere in the file
+- Check for weak encryption implementations

 ## Contributing